-Primary sources in Classics are the literary works (poems and plays for example, histories, documents (private and public), and artifacts (pottery, coins and sculptures, for example) created by the ancient Greeks and Romans.
+Primary sources in Classics are the literary works (poems, plays, and histories, for example), and artifacts (pottery, coins and sculptures, for example) and other materials from the ancient world.

 When trying to locate primary sources for your research think about the ancient authors you have studied in class, read your textbook, class notes and examine your course outline.